Soufianerfq/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2: display content of a of a file: cat  etc/passwd
 3: display content of 2 fles: cat file1 file2
 4: display last 10 lines of a file: tail file
+5: display first 10 lines of a file: head file name